Buy Seth Grossman 1676 Book on Amazon for $24.95. Or In-Person for $20 at Somers Point Every Saturday Breakfast or by Appointment.

 Featured Image: In 1676, the failing British colony of New Jersey was divided in half by a line running from Little Egg Harbor to a point by the Delaware Water Gap.
 The area with the red and white stripes west of that line became the “Quaker Commonwealth” of “West New Jersey.”

-Beginning Wednesday, April 8, 2026, books will also be sold in-person by appointment in Somers Point and Atlantic City for $20.
+You can also buy Project 1676 in-person by appointment in Somers Point and Atlantic City for $20.
 They will also be sold at our Saturday Breakfast Discussions at Sal’s Coal Fired Pizza, 9:30am to 10:30am at 501 New Road (Groveland Ave.) in Somers Point, New Jersey.
 Please leave Voicemail at 609-927-7333 or email info@libertyandprosperity.com for details.
 Thanks.

 Also, please contact your local library and historical society.
-Please request that they purchase this important book and use it to help celebrare the 250th anniversary of the United States.
+Please request that they purchase this important book and use it to help celebrate the 250th anniversary of the United States.
 Thanks.

 • Seth Grossman